-Figure 6-1 presents the September 2013 windroses for Wallsend, Dora Creek, Marks Point, Wyee, Norah Head and Wyong.
+Figure 6-1 presents the September 2014 windroses for Wallsend, Dora Creek, Marks Point, Wyee, Norah Head and Wyong.

-The figure shows that the meteorological stations recorded winds which varied depending on the local influence of environmental features such as terrain, vegetation, buildings, etc. Overall the stations recorded a similar underlying trend of winds which originated from the western to north-western directions.
+The figure shows that the meteorological stations recorded winds which varied depending on the local influence of environmental features such as terrain, vegetation and buildings.
+Overall the stations recorded variable winds which typically originated from the northwest and southwest quadrants.

 The Norah Head weather station recorded wind speeds which were generally higher than those recorded at the other stations.
-This is expected as the Norah Head weather station is located in an unsheltered coastal location that would be largely influenced by sea breezes.
+This is expected as the Norah Head weather station is located in an unsheltered coastal location.